Certified Kubernetes Administrator Exam Series (Part-5): Cluster Maintenance

 OS Upgrades

-When a node in a cluster goes down, the PODs running inside it automatically become inaccessible.
-Users may not be able to access cluster services hosted in the PODs.
-PODs with instances running in other nodes, however, will have their workloads unaffected.
-If the failed node comes back online immediately, the Kubelet service starts, and the PODs become available.
+When a node in a cluster goes down, the Pods running inside it automatically become inaccessible.
+Users may not be able to access cluster services hosted in the Pods.
+However, Pods with instances running in other nodes will have their workloads unaffected.
+If the failed node returns online immediately, the Kubelet service starts, and the Pods becomes available.

-If a node comes back online after the POD Eviction Timeout, it is blank with no PODs scheduled on it.
-This means that only quick updates can be performed on the nodes and they should be rebooted before the timeout period or their PODs to be available.
+If a node comes back online after the POD Eviction Timeout, it is blank, with no Pods scheduled on it.
+This means that only quick updates can be performed on the nodes, and they should be rebooted before the timeout period or their Pods will be available.

-When a node is drained, the PODs are gracefully terminated in the node then recreated in other cluster nodes.
-The node being drained is marked as unschedulable so no other PODs can be assigned to it.
+When a node is drained, the Pods are gracefully terminated in the node and then recreated in other cluster nodes.
+The node being drained is marked as unschedulable so no other Pods can be assigned to it.
 Even when it comes back online, the node is still unschedulable until the developers lift the tag off using the uncordon command:

-The node does not recover any PODs previously scheduled on it.
-Rather, newer PODs in the cluster can be scheduled in the cluster once it has been uncordoned.
+The node does not recover any Pods previously scheduled on it.
+Rather, newer pods can be scheduled after it is uncordoned.

 The cordon command marks a node as unschedulable.
-Unlike the drain command, however, this one does not terminate existing PODs on a node.
+However, unlike the drain command, this one does not terminate existing Pods on a node.
 It just ensures that no newer PODs are scheduled on the node:

 Kubernetes Software Versions